hp-net/resume/_projects/07-it-expert-for-upc.md

 print: false
 logo: logo-upc
 ---

-I was helping UPC as <mark>Enterprise Architect</mark>.
-I was involved in:
+Supported UPC as an **Enterprise Architect**, contributing to various strategic initiatives,
+including:

-- Gamfi setup - gamification platform for employees
+- **Gamfi setup**: Configured a gamification platform for employees.
-- Anthos migration - based on selfcare knowledge I was helping with other projects migration
+- **Anthos migration**: Leveraged knowledge from the self-service project to assist with migrations in other projects.
-- Open TM Forum API - I was helping with API design for deep/generic systems
+- **Open TM Forum API**: Assisted in designing APIs for deep/generic systems.
-- Selfcare changes analysis - in cooperation with Liberty Global I was designing integration with corporate infrastructure
+- **Selfcare changes analysis**: Collaborated with Liberty Global to design integrations with corporate infrastructure.
-- IT Architecture Board
+- **IT Architecture Board**: Participated in architectural discussions and decisions.
-- Centralna Baza Pracowników - I was helping with initial analysis for this project
+- **Centralna Baza Pracowników**: Conducted the initial analysis for this project.